FOR IMMEDIATE RELEASE

 CONTACT OFFICE OF PUBLIC AFFAIRS

-The U.S. Commerce Department’s Bureau of Economic Analysis today released data on personal income and outlays for May 2011.
-Personal income rose 0.3 percent in May, slightly below private-sector forecasts of a 0.4-percent increase.
-Wages and salaries, the largest component of income, rose 0.2 percent, supported by a gain in hourly earnings.
-Real consumer spending declined 0.1 percent, compared to private-sector expectations of a 0.1-percent increase, pulled down by a drop in motor vehicle purchases partly attributable to supply disruptions from the tsunami in Japan.
+The U.S. Commerce Department’s Bureau of Economic Analysis today released data on personal income and outlays for January 2011.
+Personal income increased 1.0 percent in January, exceeding private-sector expectations of a 0.4-percent rise.
+Wages and salaries, the largest component of income, rose 0.3 percent, perhaps hampered by more severe than usual weather in some parts of the country.
+Real consumer spending edged down 0.1 percent in January but has already risen 0.8 percent at an annual rate above its fourth-quarter average.